What is the first thing that makes you feel at home when you go somewhere new?

-End-User Training is making sure that the target audience (mostly employees) is in sync with the company and its needs.
-End-User Training can be completed by various means, but the most common way in 2021 is to use interactive on-screen guidance or an equivalent of that learning method.
+End-User Training ensures that the target audience (mostly employees) is in sync with the company and its needs.
+End-user training can be completed by various means, but the most common way in 2024 is to use interactive on-screen guidance or an equivalent of that learning method.

 As you can guess, End-User training can take place almost anytime on the employee’s or user’s journey.